The Lineage of Signal

 There is no cleverness here.
 No disguise.
 Only clarity sharpened to the point that neutrality becomes a form of participation.

-Serling: The System Reveals Itself
+Serling: The Trap Finishes Itself

 Serling built containers.